wal-g/wal-g/README.md

 * `WALG_SENTINEL_USER_DATA`

 This setting allows backup automation tools to add extra information to JSON sentinel file during ```backup-push```.
+This setting can be used e.g. to give user-defined names to backups.

+* `WALG_PREVENT_WAL_OVERWRITE`

+If this setting is specified, during ```wal-push``` WAL-G will check the existence of WAL before uploading it.
+If the different file is already archived under the same name, WAL-G will return the non-zero exit code to prevent PostgreSQL from removing WAL.

 * `AWS_ENDPOINT`